Ricardo-Osorio/epicgames-weekly-freegames/README.md

 # Automatically get the epicgames store weekly free games
 I like free games but I don't like repeating the same process over and over again when it can be automated...
 And that's why I made this!

-## Before using this
+## Important to read first
-This was an introductory project to web scrapping for me and, due to its nature, any update to the site is a potential reason for the script to stop working.
-As such, I recommend that you check @charlocharlie's approach to this problem using its API instead! https://github.com/charlocharlie/epicgames-freegames-node
+This was an introductory project to web scrapping for me and not only the script would stop working with any updates to the site html but since this project started EPIC implemented a mandatory 2FA to redeem the free weekly games... because of that I no longer maintain this proejct.
+Any pull requests are welcome but I recommend you check out @charlocharlie's approach to this problem using their API instead! https://github.com/charlocharlie/epicgames-freegames-node

 ## What it is
 This is a simple python3.7 script making use of [selenium webdriver](https://selenium.dev/) and [chrome driver](https://sites.google.com/a/chromium.org/chromedriver/) to run run chrome in headless mode, navigate to the epicgames store, login into your account and redeem all weekly free games available.
 All of this inside of a docker container.